 11. The destruction, injury, defacement, removal, or alternation of Government property, vegetation, rocks, or minerals is prohibited.

-12. Motor driven vehicles must conform to state licensing laws and their use will be confined to developed roadways.
-The use of vehicles will be restricted to ingress or egress of the area by a licensed operator only.
-The speed limit in the campground is 15 M.P.H.
+12. Motor driven vehicles, including mopeds, must conform to state licensing laws and their use will be confined to developed roadways by a licensed operator (16 years or older).
+Constant circling or “joy riding” is not permitted.
+The speed limit in the campground is 15 M.P.H. and all directional arrows must be observed.
+Motorized or battery-operated toys are not allowed on roadways or sidewalks.

-13. No bicycles, skateboards, or scooters are allowed on the sidewalks or steps around shower house facilities or other walkways.
+13. No bicycles, skateboards, mopeds, or similar equipment are allowed on the sidewalks or steps around showerhouse facilities or other walkways.
+No bicycles, skateboards, or other similar equipment may be operated after dark.

 CAMPSITE GARBAGE DISPOSAL PROCEDURES: